-If you’re pre-approved for say a $600,000 home purchase and you’re target interest rate let’s just say it’s 2.875%.
-An interest rate such as 3.5% if rates go to 3.5% represents a .625% change and interest rate to you based on what you might get in relationship to what you have presently.
-This change in interest rate will change your payment about $175 a month. $175 a month means that you’ll need an additional $350.00 a month in income to offset that debt.
-The other way to look at it is $175 a month more mortgage payment, also means in order to offset that obligation you could pay off a credit card, a car loan, or an installment loan to free up the $175 a month differential. $175 a month more in payment may influence whether you make an offer on that house or whether you don’t.
-Though whether you get pre-approved to purchase a house now, or in the later part of 2022, you should have at least a $200 month payment buffer anyway for a variety of reasons.
-The $200 month payment buffer specifically gives you more flexibility as it relates to your house payment, it also casts a wider net of opportunities.
+If you’re pre-approved for say a $600,000 home purchase and you’re target interest rate lets, just say it’s 2.875%.
+An interest rate such as 3.5% if rates go to 3.5% represents a .625% change and interest rate to you based on what you might get concerning what you have presently.
+This change in interest rate will change your payment by about $175 a month. $175 a month means that you’ll need an additional $350.00 a month in income to offset that debt.
+The other way to look at it is $175 a month more mortgage payment, which also means to offset that obligation you could pay off a credit card, a car loan, or an installment loan to free up the $175 a month differential. $175 a month more in payment may influence whether you make an offer on that house or whether you don’t.
+Though whether you get pre-approved to purchase a house now, or in the later part of 2022, you should have at least a $200 monthly payment buffer anyway for a variety of reasons.
+The $200 monthly payment buffer specifically gives you more flexibility as it relates to your house payment, it also casts a wider net of opportunities.
 This means that if you can say “ok, I’m good with XYZ payment but I’m also OK if that payment is $175 a month more” that’s the right expectation, you should go in purchasing a house. $175 to $200 a month of payment can be upwards of $30,000-$40,000 of spending power on a house.
 That means the difference between a $600,000 house and a $635,000 house for example.
 This is something you should weigh into your financial mix as you decide whether you should take out financing or not.

-So how do you know whether now is a good time to make an offer on a house and close on it or now is a good time to refinance your house?
-Quite honestly, only a local loan officer that understands the market, and that understands the dynamic of the trading of mortgage backed securities.
+So how do you know whether now is a good time to make an offer on a house and close on it or whether now is a good time to refinance your house?
+Quite honestly, only a local loan officer understands the market and understands the dynamic of the trading of mortgage-backed securities.
 A loan officer that can best advise you about the optimal time to secure a payment, that’s woven into your budget, is probably the most pragmatic thing you can do to benefit your bottom line.
 At the end of the day, it is important to recognize that interest rates in 2022 more than likely are going to rise.
 Probably an 80% chance they’re going to rise and the fed’s actions to combat rising inflation almost certainly will result in lower rates again at the end of 2022.